Collapsar Disk Outflows III: Detectable Neutrino and Gravitational Wave Signatures: Methods

-For a given source, Eq.~(\ref{eq:snr_def}) implies that the SNR scales inversely to the product $\sim D\sqrt{S_h(f)}$.
-In the remainder of the paper, we present results for an equatorial observer ($\sin\theta=1$), given that the angular dependence is straightforward (i.e., no GW signal when the system is viewed along the rotation axis).
+In the remainder of the paper, we present results for an equatorial observer ($\sin\theta=1$), given that the angular dependence {of the signal computed with this method} is straightforward (i.e., no GW signal when the system is viewed along the rotation axis). {However, allowing for deviations from axisymmetry, anisotropic neutrino emission \cite{kotake_2012}, and higher frequency matter components can result in significant GW emission along the rotation axis ($\sin\theta=0$).}